cran-task-views/Bayesian/Bayesian.md

 ### Bayesian models for specific disciplines
 -   `r pkg("AnaCoDa")` is a collection of models to analyze genome scale codon data using a Bayesian framework.
--   `r pkg("ArchaeoChron")` provides a list of functions for the Bayesian modeling of archaeological chronologies.
 -   The `r pkg("BACCT")` implements the Bayesian Augmented Control (BAC, a.k.a.
 Bayesian historical data borrowing) method under clinical trial setting by calling 'Just Another Gibbs Sampler' ('JAGS') software.
 -   `r pkg("BaSkePro")` provides tools to perform Bayesian inference of carcass processing/transport strategy and bone attrition from archaeofaunal skeletal profiles characterized by percentages of MAU (Minimum Anatomical Units).
 -   `r pkg("bayesbio")` provides miscellaneous functions for bioinformatics and Bayesian statistics.